 That fine line that exists between the desire to preserve and the need to re-imagine, re-configure and re-contextualize is still a driving force in my studio practice.
 The daily interplay between past and present, imagination and memory, and our physical and intellectual relationship to landscape serve as reference points for my sculptures and for my dreams.

-My work is based in my need to better understand sense of place and our relationships to the objects, spaces, and histories that surround us.
+My work is based in my need to better understand sense of place and relationships to the objects, spaces, and histories that surround us.
 I see each sculpture and installation as a way to advocate for a direct and tactile relationship with the world.
 Through the use of representational objects (daisies, cattails, locks, chains etc.) that are culled from my environment and remade in clay, I create symbolic relationships between seemingly disparate elements.
 When objects’ material differences and functionality are negated, these elements take on new meanings and create new possibilities for evaluation and interpretation.

 An exploration of touch and intuitive making is deeply embedded in my studio practice and in the community-based projects that I do.
 I believe that a simple interaction between hand and material can be unifying, transformative, impactful.
 Clay serves as palimpsest in my practice; I seek to exploit its inherent variations in surface and texture, its ability to mimic, to be thick, thin, ephemeral or permanent.
 The physical recordings that come through rolling, tearing, squishing, dipping, pushing, pinching and scratching become representations of touch, of thought, of time spent.